 In general, rates are calculated based on your current home value, mortgage balance, payment term, loan amount, verifiable income and credit history.
 A loan applicant with a large amount of equity in their home and an excellent credit score is likely to get a lower rate than an applicant with little home equity and a spotty credit history.
 However, individual loan providers may use different qualifications to determine home equity loan rates.

-Discover Home Loans does not charge application, origination, or appraisal fees, and no cash is required at closing
+Discover Home Loans does not charge application, origination, or appraisal fees, and no cash is required at closing.

-Comparing home equity loan rates
+Finding the best home equity loan rates

 But the APR isn’t the only factor to consider in comparing loan options.
 For example, there’s a significant difference between a fixed and an adjustable rate loan.
 With a fixed rate you know what your monthly payment is every month without question, which makes it easier to responsibly manage this debt.
-Adjustable rates can fluctuate with the market, meaning that a year from now your rate could be much higher or possibly lower than the day you signed up for the loan.
+Adjustable rates can fluctuate with the market, meaning that a year from now your rate could be higher or possibly lower than the day you signed up for the loan.

 If you plan to hold the loan for its full duration, paying origination fees on a loan with a lower APR may make sense.
 If you plan to pay down the loan quickly, a lower or no fee loan may be a better option.
-These costs can vary from state to state and from lender to lender so be sure to follow up with a loan officer to receive an accurate quote for your particular situation before making your decision.
+These costs can vary from state to state and from lender to lender so be sure to follow up with a loan officer to receive an accurate quote for your situation before making your decision.
 Discover Home Loans does not charge application, origination, or appraisal fees, and no cash is required at closing.

 Finally, consider the customer service aspects of taking out and managing the home equity loan.
-If the rates are equal, but one lender offers assistance from a personal banker, online account management and automatic payments you may want to take advantage of these additional services.
+If the rates are equal, but one lender offers a personal banker, online account management and automatic payments you may want to take advantage of these additional services.